 - Master mix format with premixed gel loading dye to reduce cross-contamination and sample handling

-- 5x magic enhancer for high GC containing DNA amplification
+- Useful for high GC (or non-high GC) DNA amplification

 - Transgene detection